tervahagn/SL-DC-garlic-hub/docs/generic/howto-build-datatables.md

 The datatable component display all units of a module.
 E.g. player, user, playlists, templates etc.
 It is the standard component which should be displayed when the module name is settet in the url route.

+JavaScript is not used to generate datatables.
+Most free client based datatables scripts needs the complete table from the database.
+The garlic-hub datatables should be able to handle even huge amount of data like logs.
+This means our datatables request only the paginated parts from database.
+Currently every click reload the coplete site.
+In the future there will be asyncronous updates.

 **Remark: the Software is in status of developing.
 Docs can change**

 Unfortunately this is a complex topic.
 You had to create some classes as there are only partly generic functionalities.
 Especially the list elements part is mostly individual.